offixe-wrk/formula-wizard/README.md

 This makes it easy to browse and learn.

-#### 3. Responsive UI (Mobile Friendly)
-- Sidebar becomes callapsible on small screens.
-- Smooth transitions and clean layout.
-- Touch-friendly navigation.

 #### 4. Searchable Function List
 - Search through all Excel functions instantly
 - Clicking one loads its description and syntax.

+#### 5. Disclaimer & Safety Information
+- Important usage notes and legal disclaimer.
+- Ensures users understand tool limitations.
+- Reminds users to verify formulas in their spreadsheets.

+#### 6. Planned Features & Ideas
+- View upcoming features and roadmap.
+- Understand what's being worked on.
+- Suggest or vote on new ideas.

+#### 7. Reset Functionality
+- Clear all inputs and start fresh with the "Reset All" button.
+- Quickly begin building a new formula.

+#### 8. Responsive UI
+- Sidebar adapts to screen size.
+- Smooth transitions and clean layout.
+- Touch-friendly navigation.

 ### Installation